RichardMarks/Pixie/README.md

 ## Changes:

+ + PixieFGT completely refactored and now faster and has the ability to process multiple fonts via an XML configuration file.
+Will document the XML format soon.
+ + Added New Sample (See Sample4_Snake directory)
+ + (Ignore Sample5_SpaceShooter directory for now.
+It is incomplete.)

  + Native MSVC 2008 Express vcproj and sln files
  + PixieFGT updated to use Array instead of now-non-existing DynamicArray.
  + Slight modifications to PixieLib to reduce excess warnings given by MSVC 2008 Express

 =======================
 ## Original readme.txt